UtaUtaUtau/pyUtau/README.md

 <dl>
   <dt>Note(self, note_type = 'INSERT')</dt>
   <dd>Makes a default note with the given note type.
 Note types are PREV, NEXT, INSERT, DELETE and ####.
-  The default note is at C4 with lyric あ, intensity 100, modulation 0, and length 480</dd>
+  The default note is at C4 with lyric あ, and length 480</dd>

   <dt>create_note(lyric = 'あ', length = 480, note_num = 60, **kwargs)</dt>
   <dd>Makes a new INSERT note.
 Made for inserting notes specifically. note_num is the key, C4 = 60.
+  If the note is not a rest note (lyric "R", "r" or blank), it automatically sets intensity to 100 and mod to 0.
   **kwargs are for extra data.
 Read the @wiki mentioned above for more info.</dd>
 </dl>